 The nation's quest for a systemic risk regulator, and the Federal Reserve's obvious candidacy for this role, has given rise to controversy in Washington.
-Aside from the turf issues that always pervade politics, some have asked why the Federal Reserve should be given this mandate when it did not foresee the systemic collapse that just occurred.
-In other words, some believe that the Federal Reserve has had a financial stability mandate all along.
+Aside from the turf issues that always pervade politics, some have asked why the Federal Reserve should be given this mandate.
+However, the Federal Reserve has had a financial stability mandate all along.
+Quoting from the Fed's own self-description: